cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 ### CPU

-A modern 64-bit processor with 4 or more cores.
+A modern 64-bit processor with 8 or more cores for handling up to 5000 bootstrapped agents.

 ## Download Packages